amalzewita/OpenManipulator-Robot/README.md

 Objective: Design an environment within GAZEBO that includes the robot, tables, and a task object.
 The robot should then relocate the task object from one position to another, ensuring there are no collisions during the process.

-# Documents Link
+# Video Link

-  You can access all of the data and materials for the project at this [Link](https://drive.google.com/drive/folders/12GzNeXPt04xlqZa32DG2jnj5VDyOArYm?usp=sharing).
+  You can access all of the videos for the project at this [Link](https://drive.google.com/drive/folders/12GzNeXPt04xlqZa32DG2jnj5VDyOArYm?usp=sharing).

 ## Feedback & Contributions